Menu

 Instead of an hour-long meeting, he uses Fabrico to see the exact OEE trend and the Digital Traceability trail of every repair performed during the night, ensuring the day shift hits Takt time immediately.

-Why it wins for handover continuity:
+How it works for shift continuity:

 2. Poka